edamame-course/2015-tutorials/final/2015-06-25-Running_blast_from_command_line.md

 2. Search using a sample 16s amplicon query

-Hint: You can use this sample query: MyQuery.txt
+Hint: You can use this sample query: rep_set_sub.fna

 ## Different BLAST options
 BLAST has lots and lots and lots of options.
 Run 'blastn' by itself to see what they are.
 Some of the most useful ones are `-evalue`.